navdiir/LEDExample/README.md

 # LEDExample

-An example how to paid a LED to turn it on for some IOTAs
+An example how to paid with some IOTAs a LED and turn it on for a while.

 > This example is made in JavaScript, be sure that you have NodeJS and npm installed